python/cpython/Doc/using/windows.rst

 Finding modules
 ===============

-These notes supplement the description at :ref:`using-on-finding-modules` with detailed Windows notes.
+These notes supplement the description at :ref:`sys-path-init` with detailed Windows notes.

 When no ``._pth`` file is found, this is how :data:`sys.path` is populated on